Detailed League Outline

 - 11U - 18U

-- 12” optic yellow regulation softball supplied by team - MUST be purchased at JCPRD concessions, $7/ea or $70/dz.
+- 12” optic yellow regulation softball supplied by team - Must have the red USSSA stamp and can be purchased at JCPRD concessions, $7/ea or $70/dz.

 - Catchers must wear catcher’s helmet w/ mask, chest protector, and shin guards.

 - Batters must wear helmet w/ faceguard.
-Metal cleats are allowed beginning at 14U high school double headers.
+Metal cleats are allowed beginning at 14U.

-- Players playing in the 14U single game division beginning in April, may not wear metal cleats.
-14U through 18U summer high school league players may wear metal cleats.
+- Players playing in the 13U single game division beginning in April, may not wear metal cleats unless they are playing against 14U competition.
+4U through 18U summer high school league players may wear metal cleats.

 - Visit the Practice Options Opens in New Window page for information.